Proper Handling of Propofol Waste: Disposal in Anesthesia Setting

-Some states are taking the approach to treat propofol as a controlled substance and healthcare organizations may have their own drug disposal and drug diversion plan.
-You can safeguard your organization, your healthcare workers and patients by knowing the risks associated with propofol use and implementing proper control and drug disposal systems.
+While proper handling of Propofol waste may be falling through the cracks, some states have taken the approach to treat Propofol as a controlled substance.
+Healthcare organizations, hospitals, and veterinary facilities have created their own drug disposal and drug diversion plans over the years.
+Safeguard your organization and your healthcare workers and patients by knowing the risks associated with Propofol use and implementing proper control and drug disposal systems.

 The Risks of Misuse and Improper Disposal